forcedotcom/cli/releasenotes/README.md

     Enjoy!
 (GitHub issues [#2663](https://github.com/forcedotcom/cli/issues/2663) and [#248](https://github.com/forcedotcom/cli/issues/248).
 GitHub discussion [#2359](https://github.com/forcedotcom/cli/discussions/2359). plugin-data PR [#821](https://github.com/salesforcecli/plugin-data/pull/821) and [#810](https://github.com/salesforcecli/plugin-data/pull/810))

+* FIX: When you pass a command alias to `sf which`, it now outputs an `aliasOf` property that shows the command that the passed-in command is an alias of. (oclif GitHub issue [#515](https://github.com/oclif/plugin-which/issues/515), plugin-which PR [#545](https://github.com/oclif/plugin-which/pull/545))
+*
-* FIX: The `sf which` command, when passed an alias of a deprecated command, now outputs the name of the new command rather than the old deprecated one. (oclif GitHub issue [#515](https://github.com/oclif/plugin-which/issues/515), plugin-which PR [#545](https://github.com/oclif/plugin-which/pull/545))
+*   a deprecated command, now outputs the name of the new command rather than the old deprecated one. (oclif GitHub issue [#515](https://github.com/oclif/plugin-which/issues/515), plugin-which PR [#545](https://github.com/oclif/plugin-which/pull/545))

 ## 2.29.5 (Feb 21, 2024) [stable]